Care Experience Program

 - Test strategies to overcome barriers or replicate successes to improve care and patient outcomes

-- Compare innovations and test the most acceptable, equitable and sustainable strategies to transform evidence into practice
+- Compare innovations and test the most acceptable, equitable and sustainable strategies to transform evidence into routine clinical practice

 Areas of focus

-- The identification and impact of variation in care delivery and how this variation affects care outcomes
+- Variation in care.
+Identifying variation in care delivery and determining how variation affects care outcomes.

-- The development, testing and implementation of patient-reported outcome measures in research, in clinical practice and for performance measurement
+- Patient-reported outcomes.
+Developing, testing and implementing patient-reported outcome measures in research, in clinical practice and for performance measurement within the health care system.

-- Testing and implementation of interventions to improve patient self-management of disease or chronic conditions
+- Self-management.
+Testing and applying interventions to improve patient self-management of diseases or chronic conditions.

-- Testing, comparing and implementing effective health communication strategies
+- Health communication.
+Analyzing, comparing and carrying out effective health communication strategies.

-- Testing and comparing innovations to improve family and caregiver support
+- Caregiver support.
+Trying out and comparing innovations to improve family and caregiver support.

 Methods used to achieve program objectives include: